kazvorpal/react-resume/README.md

-This is my resume in a single file.
+This is my resume in a single, CSR React/Redux file.
-I was making a single-page Client-Side-Rendered React resume as a demo, but never finished it...this is a sort of branch I've thrown together to demonstrate my hand-coded CSS for a project.
-It contains transitions, flex boxes, CSS variables (Which are native, not in LESS or something), et cetera.
-Also replaced the React with hand-coded JavaScript, using ECMAScript 2023
+I took a CSS demo I made, and converted it to use React, using client-side rendering so that you can download all of the code and run it without having to deal with the server settings.